 When the OSD output is displaying a status screen, the four-character display is showing the active test signal generator.
-When TG1 is displayed on the four-character display, you can change the signal on test signal generator 1 by rotating the rotary knob either clockwise or counter clockwise.
-When TG2 is displayed on the four-character display, you can change the signal on test signal generator 2 by rotating the rotary knob either clockwise.
+When TG1 is displayed on the four-character display, you can change the signal on test signal generator 1 by rotating the rotary knob either clock wise or counter clockwise.
+When TG2 is displayed on the four-character display, you can change the signal on test signal generator 2 by rotating the rotary knob either clock wise or counter clockwise.
 To toggle between selecting TG1 and TG2, press in on the rotary knob and, simultaneously, rotate it clockwise.
 When you let go, the opposite test signal generator will be selected.